robinredX/BitTorrent_in_Python/protocol.md

     - failure reason: If present, then no other keys may be present.
 The value is a human-readable error message as to why the request failed (string).
     - b'warning message': (optional) The response still gets processed normally.
 The warning message is shown just like an error.
     - b'interval': Interval in seconds that the _player_ should wait between sending regular requests to the _hub_
-    - b'min interval': (optional) Minimum announce interval.
+    - b'min interval': (optional) Minimum announce interval, in seconds.
 If present clients must not reannounce more frequently than this.
     - b'complete': number of players with the entire file, i.e. seeders (integer)
     - b'incomplete': number of non-seeder players, aka "leechers" (integer)
     - b'players': (dictionary model) The value is a list of dictionaries, each with the following keys: